-Kawailoa Trail is a 8.7 mile lightly trafficked out and back trail located near Haleiwa, HI that offers scenic views and is rated as difficult.
+Kawailoa Trail is a 8.7 mile lightly trafficked out and back trail located near Haleiwa, Hawaii that offers scenic views and is rated as difficult.
 The trail is primarily used for hiking and is accessible year-round.

 Kawailoa is a beast of a trail only because it's seldom hiked and very overgrown.
 The route I used precluded it from being hiked in both directions in one day and ended up being just over 18 miles.